alkohout/alkohout.github.io/_posts/2025-02-18-board_game_logger.md

 	              <img src="/assets/images/boardgame_sleepinggods_search.png"
 	                   alt="Board game log screenshot">
 	              <figcaption>
 			A screenshot of the search options specifically developed for the board game Sleeping Gods.
-This is an essential tool for the adventure board game helping you make decisions about where to go and what to do.
+This is an essential tool for the adventure board game to help you make decisions about where to go and what to do.
 		      </figcaption>
 	        </figure>
 	        <h6><strong>Code Snippet: Tracking games in Sleeping Gods </strong></h6>